BartGo/poznajemy/README.md

 All the included materials were assembled (often also typed in), embedded into a script, tested, corrected and commented by me.
 My thanks go to RETRONICS for allowing me to expose code from their book here.

-The APX Forth itself is not included (it can be obtained legally though).
-All the software code had been either originally published with the intention of being used for education and wide usage -- or is explicitly public domain (e.g. Fig editor, the assembler).
-Code from the book itself is rarely super-original as is was usually adapted from other Forth materials (books, magazines).
+The APX Forth itself is not included (it can be obtained legally though - see Atari Archive/APX and Atari Wiki/Forth for a fixed version).
+All the software code had been either originally published with the intention of being used for education and wide usage -- or is explicitly public domain (e.g. Fig editor, the assembler, things from the Forth Dimension).
+Code from the book itself is itself usually adapted from other Forth materials (books, magazines).